CloudVLab/qwiklabs-content-bundle-spec/course-bundle-spec.md

 ### Steps

-The meat of a course is an ordered list of steps defining what a learner needs to do to complete the course.
 A step consists of a set of one or more activity options, along with some metadata.
 Valid activity types are:

 * `lab`
 * `quiz`